How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Fingers of the hand

-Ligament apparatus, muscles and their innervation
+Ligamentous apparatus, muscles and their innervation

-Due to the fact that there are at least 20 names of the ligaments of the hand, it would be most logical to highlight only those ligaments and tendons that are directly related to the work of the fingers.
+Due to the fact that there are at least 20 names of hand ligaments, it would be most logical to cover only those ligaments and tendons that are directly related to the work of the fingers.

-• short abductor muscle thumb brushes;
+• abductor brevis muscle thumb brushes;

-• muscle that opposes the thumb of the hand;
+• muscle that opposes the thumb;

-• adductor thumb muscle.
+• adductor pollicis muscle.

 This muscle performs abduction, slight opposition of the thumb ( movement towards the little finger), and also partially flexes the thumb.
 This muscle is innervated by the median nerve.

-Muscle that opposes the thumb
+Muscle that opposes the thumb to the hand

 The muscle moves the thumb towards the little finger.
 This muscle is innervated by the median nerve.